IMT: the number one group of engineering and management schools in France

 - Providing students with the opportunity to access cross-disciplinary and complementary themes

-Closely linked to IMT’s strategy, the MOOCs also contribute to the growth and renown of the group and its schools both in France and around the world.
+Closely linked to IMT’s strategy, the MOOCs also contribute to the growth and renown of the group and its Higher Education institutions both in France and around the world.

-IMT contributes to the international reach of its schools
+IMT contributes to the international reach of its institutions

 IMT Atlantique, IMT Lille Douai, Mines Albi, Mines Alès, Mines Saint-Etienne, Télécom École de Management, Télécom ParisTech, Télécom SudParis ; EURECOM ; Mines ParisTech ; Mines Nancy.